MicrosoftDocs/azure-docs/articles/global-secure-access/reference-supported-locations.md

 | Dublin, Ireland | Toronto, Ontario, Canada |
 | Paris, France | |

-The locations in the preceding table are also supported for the private preview of the public internet traffic forwarding profile of Microsoft Entra Internet Access.
+The locations in the preceding table are also supported for the private preview of Microsoft Entra Internet Access public internet traffic forwarding profiles.